Options are commonly used by both financial instititions and individuals for risk management strategies.

 A collar is a combination of a covered call and buying a put option.
 In other words, you’ve got a collar (limit) on both your loss and your gain.

 With a collar, you get the income from selling the call option.
 Plus, your loss from owning the underlying stock is limited since you own a put option.

-Here are several ways to protect stock positions with options.
-It’s important to understand, however, that there are a few simple basics that everyone should know before trading options.
+While options can be a valuable risk management tool, it’s important to understand that there are a few simple basics that everyone should know before trading options.

-Understanding option pricing, potential risk, volatility and time decay, in particular, are all important concepts to grasp before trading options.
+Understanding option pricing, potential risk, volatility and time decay, in particular, are all important concepts to grasp using options to protect stock gains.